projectcontour/contour/docs/annotations.md

 ## Standard Ingress Annotations

  - `kubernetes.io/ingress.class`: The ingress class which should interpret and serve the ingress.
 If this isn't set, then all ingress controllers will serve the ingress.
 If specified as `kubernetes.io/ingress.class: contour` then contour will serve the ingress.
 If it has any other value, contour will ignore the ingress definition.
+The default class `contour` is overridable with the `--ingress-class-name` flag at runtime, it may be useful while you are migrating from another controller or if you need multiple instances of Contour.
  - `ingress.kubernetes.io/force-ssl-redirect`: Marks the ingress to envoy as requiring TLS/SSL by setting the [envoy virtual host option require_tls](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/route/route.proto.html#envoy-api-field-route-virtualhost-require-tls)
  - `kubernetes.io/allow-http`: Instructs contour to not create an envoy http route for the virtual host at all.
 The ingress will only exist for HTTPS requests.
 This should be given the value `"true"` to cause envoy to mark the endpoint as http only.
 All other values are ignored.